dumians/llm-stack-overview/README.md

 Large Language Model (LLM) is an artificial neural network trained on large quantities of unlabeled text using self-supervised learning or semi-supervised learning.
-Neural networks in LLMs are deep (have multiple layers of perceptrons) and have large number of connections between layers parameters (hundreds of billions or even trillions as of June '23).
+Neural networks in LLMs are deep (have multiple layers of perceptrons) and have large number of connections between layers (refered to. as parameters) (hundreds of billions or even trillions as of June '23).

 Though trained on a simple task along the lines of predicting the next word in a sentence, neural language models with sufficient training and high parameter counts are found to